osmosis-labs/osmosis/cosmwasm/contracts/crosschain-registry/README.md

 ### GetBech32PrefixFromChainName

-The `GetBech32PrefixFromChainName` query allows a caller to retrieve the Bech32 prefix for a given blockchain.
+The `GetBech32PrefixFromChainName` query allows a caller to retrieve the Bech32 prefix for a given chain.

 ### GetDenomTrace